microsoft/FluidFramework/packages/dds/tree/api-report/tree.api.md

 import { IChannelServices } from '@fluidframework/datastore-definitions';
 import { IFluidDataStoreRuntime } from '@fluidframework/datastore-definitions';
 import { IFluidHandle } from '@fluidframework/core-interfaces';
+import { IFluidHandle as IFluidHandle_2 } from '@fluidframework/core-interfaces/internal';
 import { ISharedObject } from '@fluidframework/shared-object-base';
 import { ISharedObjectKind } from '@fluidframework/shared-object-base';
 import { SessionSpaceCompressedId } from '@fluidframework/id-compressor';